Thursday, April 19 | 6 – 8 p.m. | Chappelle Auditorium at Allen University

 - Lewis Steel, senior counsel, Outten & Golden LLP, New York, NY.
 Steel began his work as a civil rights lawyer in 1963 when he joined Robert L. Carter's legal team at the NAACP.
 He has worked on a broad range of cases involving discrimination in employment, education, housing, and criminal justice.

 The symposium keynote lecture on Thursday is free.
 The price for Friday (including panel discussions, keynote luncheon and walking tour) is $40/person.
-Get your tickets HERE.
+Tickets on sale now.
 To learn more, email HistCtr@mailbox.sc.edu, PSULLIV@mailbox.sc.edu